ditiroletsoalo/Mean-Variance-Hedging-with-NN-using-VAR/README.md

-# 🧠 Mean Variance Hedging with Neural Network with Vecto-Autoregression models path as underlying generator
+# 🧠 Mean Variance Hedging with Neural Network with Vecto-Autoregression Models as underlying Sample Path Generator

 ## 📘 Preface